 professionals to have strong leadership, communications, and interpersonal

-relations skills to lead and work within the most diverse workforce in history!
+skills to lead and work within the most diverse workforce and student population in history!

 The CWU Pupil Transportation Management Training Program (PTMTP) addresses